Audits. Value-added assessments.

-External audit forms an integral part of the Group’s corporate governance framework and plays a key role by providing an independent assessment of our operations and internal controls.
-The Group retains a single global audit firm as its principal external auditor to perform both the statutory (financial) audit and the regulatory audit work mandated by FINMA.
+External audit forms an integral part of the Bank’s corporate governance framework and plays a key role by providing an independent assessment of our operations and internal controls.
+The Bank retains a single global audit firm as its principal external auditor to perform both the statutory (financial) audit and the regulatory audit work mandated by FINMA.
 The AGM elects the statutory auditor annually, while the Board is responsible for the appointment of the regulatory auditor.
-Our principal external auditor is KPMG, Badenerstrasse 172, 8004 Zurich, Switzerland.
-The mandate was first given to KPMG for the business year 1989/1990.
-The Group is not subject to mandatory external audit firm rotation requirements; however, the lead audit partners are subject to periodic rotation requirements.
+Our principal external auditor is PricewaterhouseCoopers AG, Zurich, Switzerland.
+The mandate was first given to PwC for the fiscal year ending December 31, 2020.
+The Bank is not subject to mandatory external audit firm rotation requirements; however, the lead audit partners are subject to periodic rotation requirements.
 Audit partner rotation is key to ensuring the highest level of audit quality.

 In addition, we have mandated BDO AG, Fabrikstrasse 50, 8031 Zurich, Switzerland, as special auditor for the purposes of issuing the legally required report for capital increases in accordance with Article 652f of the Swiss Code of Obligations, mainly relating to the valuation of companies in consideration of the qualified capital increases involving contributions in kind.

 The Audit Committee is responsible for the oversight of the external auditor.
-The external auditor reports directly to the Audit Committee and the Board with respect to its audit of the Group’s financial statements and is ultimately accountable to the shareholders.
+The external auditor reports directly to the Audit Committee and the Board with respect to its audit of the Bank’s financial statements and is ultimately accountable to the shareholders.
 The Audit Committee pre-approves the retention of, and fees paid to, the external auditor for all audit and non-audit services.